dattasaurabh82/rpi-wifi-configurator/README.md

 ## How to Use

 1. Very simple, if everything is wired up correctly and configured correctly, you can just long press the button for more than 4 sec and then the LED should `BLINK`.
-2. Soon you shoud see the raspberry pi's AP mode's hotspot ([Step 3](https://github.com/dattasaurabh82/rpi-wifi-configurator/tree/main?tab=readme-ov-file#how-to-customize-wifi-settings)).
+2. Soon you should see the raspberry pi's AP mode's hotspot ([Step 3](https://github.com/dattasaurabh82/rpi-wifi-configurator/tree/main?tab=readme-ov-file#how-to-customize-wifi-settings)).
 3. Join that with whatever PWD you set in [Step 3](https://github.com/dattasaurabh82/rpi-wifi-configurator/tree/main?tab=readme-ov-file#how-to-customize-wifi-settings).
 4. Then go to a browser and type in [http://10.10.1.1:8080](http://10.10.1.1:8080).
 5. Enter the 2.5 GHz SSID name and PWD of the WiFi you want the pi to connect to.
 6. If all goes well, you wil see the LED `BREATHING`; meaning it's attempting to connect to the wifi you just provided.
-7. If it succeeds, the LED will go `SOLID` and then turn `OFF`, meaning it has sucessfully connected.
+7. If it succeeds, the LED will go `SOLID` and then turn `OFF`, meaning it has successfully connected.
 8. If not, it will still blink, meaning, it's still in AP mode.
 9. This means that the rpi is disconnecting from any previous WIFI and setting up an access point.